Score-based Diffusion Models in Function Space: Denoising Diffusion Operators (DDO)

 To satisfy the absolute continuity condition with respect to Gaussian $\mu_0$, it is reasonable to expect that the data measure \(\mu\) must satisfy certain assumptions.
-The assumption we will make is that \(\mu(H_{\mu_0}) = 1\), i.e., $\mu$ is fully supported on the Cameron-Martin space of \(\mu_0\) that is denoted by \(H_{\mu_0} \coloneqq C^{1/2}(H)\).
-Cameron-Martin spaces play a crucial role in the theory of Gaussian measures as they are an invariant of the measure that gives it meaning outside the ambient space \(H\)~\cite{bogachev2015gaussian}.
+The assumption we make is that \(\mu(H_{\mu_0}) = 1\), i.e., $\mu$ is fully supported on the Cameron-Martin space of \(\mu_0\) that is denoted by \(H_{\mu_0} \coloneqq C^{1/2}(H)\).
+Cameron-Martin spaces play a crucial role in the theory of Gaussian measures as they are an invariant of the measure that gives it meaning outside the ambient space \(H\)~\citep{bogachev2015gaussian}.
 We remark that this assumption can make precise the \say{manifold hypothesis} in~\cite{song2019generative} that is used to justify the perturbation since \(H_{\mu_0}\) is a proper subspace of \(H\) and, in fact, \(\mu_0 (H_{\mu_0}) = 0\); see Section 6 of~\cite{stuart2010inverse} for more details.
 In particular, data samples lie on a measure-zero set of the perturbing measure.
 The addition of noise thereby spreads out the samples to the whole space.
-We note that when this assumption is not satisfied, we can still apply our framework using a different form of the perturbation in~\eqref{eq:rough_perturbation}; see Section~\ref{subsec:smoothing_operators}.
+We note that when this assumption is not satisfied, we can still apply our framework using a different form of the perturbation in~\eqref{eq:rough_perturbation}; see \secref{subsec:smoothing_operators}.
+Some example measure that satisfies \(\mu(H_{\mu_0}) = 1\) are listed in \appref{sec:further_examples}.

-Under the condition above on the data perturbations, we can now state the following theorem. \begin{theorem}[Measure Equivalence] The perturbed measure \(\nu\) and the centered Gaussian \(\mu_0\) are equivalent in the sense of measures, which we denote by \(\nu \sim \mu_0\). \end{theorem} A more general statement and proof of this result are given in Appendix~\ref{sub:conv_measure}.
+Under the condition above on the data perturbations, we can now state the following theorem. \begin{theorem}[Measure Equivalence] The perturbed measure \(\nu\) and the centered Gaussian \(\mu_0\) are equivalent in the sense of measures, which we denote by \(\nu \sim \mu_0\). \end{theorem} A more general statement and proof of this result are given in \appref{sub:conv_measure}.
 The importance of Theorem~\ref{thm:equivalence_informal} is that it allows us to obtain a density.
 Indeed, it verifies the assumption of the Radon–Nikodym Theorem, which we apply to obtain a strictly positive density of \(\nu\) with respect to \(\mu_0\).
-In particular, there exists a Borel measurable mapping \(\Phi\colon H \to \R\) such that
+In particular, there exists a Borel measurable mapping \(\Phi\colon H \to \sR\) such that